gvalkov/python-evdev/docs/install.rst

 ``input-event-codes.h`` [#f1]_ header files ``/usr/include/linux``.

-You may use the ``--evdev-headers`` option to the ``build_ext`` setuptools command to specify the location of these header files.
+You may use the ``--evdev-headers`` option to the ``build_ext`` setuptools command to  the location of these header files.
 It accepts one or more colon-separated paths.
 For example:

 .. code-block:: bash